Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

  ```
 ### Upgrading the Novalnet Payment Bundle

- ##### 1. It is recommended to take a proper backup before Removing the existing Novalnet payment bundle for disaster recovery.
+ ##### 1. It is recommended to take a proper backup before Removing the existing Novalnet payment bundle for disaster recovery.<br>

  ##### 2. To install the Novalnet payment bundle, run the following command in your terminal from the shop root directory.
  ```